felipehahn/expense-bot/README.md

-# expensive-bot
+# finance-bot
-Microservices project to receive and manage commands from Telegram bot regarding expenses.
+Microservices project to receive and manage commands from Telegram bot regarding transactions.